Aren’t We Yet Tired of the Feds Being Totally Wrong - Or Lying to Us?

 “(F)orbearance” refers to a special magic power that Congress gave the FCC…which gives the FCC the power to say “you know that specific provision of law that Congress passed?
 We decide it really doesn’t make sense for us to enforce it in some particular case, so we will “forbear” (hence the term ‘forbearance’) from enforcing it.”

 Because we all know how restrained government always is.
-There will be omni-directional, near-limitless powers and taxes to wield – but the wielders are promising they won’t wield them.
+There will be omni-directional, near-limitless powers and taxes to wield - but the wielders are promising they won’t wield them.
+Except:

 Doesn’t sound very forbearance-y to me.
+The promises continue.